sfagin89/EC601-Project2/README.md

 Specifically I tested displaying tweets by specifying their tweet ID, as well as counting recent tweets made by a specified user.

+This involved figuring out how to get a token from my twitter dev account and then save it as a system environment variable to be used with code without saving the tokens to the code, as that would be a serious security risk.

 For the Recent Tweets one, I edited the example code to prompt for input and change the output.

 This involved figuring out how Python handles JSON, as the data pulled is in JSON format.